Square to Even-sided Polygon Dissections

 Square — Enneacontagon {90} (30 pieces)

-This is the smallest n for which a dissection of {4} to {n} has been found in less than or equal to n/3 pieces.
+If pieces are not allowed to be turned over, then this is the smallest n for which a dissection of {4} to {n} has been found in less than or equal to n/3 pieces.
 The first dissection to be in less than n/3 pieces is expected to be the dissection of the {94} in 31 pieces.

 Note that there is a thin spike at the top left of the piece at the bottom left corner of the square.